Wonder Woman's origin story and many versions of the celebrated female superhero

 Come 2 June, we will see something completely unprecedented in the comic book cinematic universe: a film about a female superhero.

-In DC Comics and 20th Century Fox's Wonder Woman, Gal Gadot stars as the lasso bearing, golden bracelet wearing superhero from the magical land of Themyscira.
+In DC Comics and Warner Bros Wonder Woman, Gal Gadot stars as the lasso bearing, golden bracelet wearing superhero from the magical land of Themyscira.

 After American pilot Steve Trevor crashes on her home island of Themyscira, the warrior princess Diana decides to leave her secluded birthplace and head out into the larger world to help Steve fight World War I. Unfortunately, she's not the only immortal interested in the progress of WWI; while she's busy trying to end the war, Zeus's son Ares is out there trying to keep it going.